Camel - Nude

 One day a plane flies over the island and Hiroo receives a large content of leaflets, letters, and photographs indicating the end of the war and urging him to return to his country ("Please Come Home").

 Hiroo, however, doubts the truth of the documents and assumes that Allied forces are fooling him.
 But over time Hiroo feels a change and he concludes that the war is over ("Reflections").

 Years later Hiroo was captured and thrown into a boat taking him back to Japan ("Captured").

 When Hiroo returns to his homeland, he is greeted by crowds of people with great joy and excitement ("The Homecoming").

 The combination of the vocals and the instrumental sections on the album, is perfect.
-The rhythmic opening song "City Life", the melancholic track "Drafted" with the melodic classical guitar sections of Latimer and the "Pink Floydish" section "Lies" are perfectly intertwined with the drama and atmosphere produced by the instrumental parts.
-This combination creates a sweeping sound image that musically illustrates the story of the act in a fantastic way.
-Melodic and quiet musical parts to describe the mental state of the protagonist or the landscape while ethnic rhythms illustrates the jungle in which he lives.
+The rhythmic opening song "City Life", the melancholic track "Drafted" with the melodic classical guitar sections of Latimer, and the "Pink Floydish" section "Lies" are perfectly intertwined with the drama and atmosphere produced by the instrumental parts.
+This combination creates a sweeping sound image that musically illustrates the story of the act fantastically.
+Melodic and quiet musical parts to describe the mental state of the protagonist or the landscape while ethnic rhythms illustrate the jungle in which he lives.
 All these linked passages merge with the lyrics and complete a whole weave of the action story.
 The comparison to the immortal "The Snow Goose", at least in terms of idea and concept, is just requested.